chetnashah/cppwork/lambdas/lambdafunctions.md

 ## Generic lambdas

-Generic lambdas, introduced in C++14, are a powerful feature that allows lambdas to accept arguments of any type.
-This is achieved using the `auto` specifier in the parameter list.
-When combined with `auto&&`, generic lambdas become even more flexible, enabling perfect forwarding and allowing the lambda to handle both lvalues and rvalues efficiently.
+Generic lambdas, introduced in C++14, are a powerful feature that allows lambdas to accept arguments of any type. **This is achieved using the `auto` specifier in the parameter list of the lambda.** When combined with `auto&&`, generic lambdas become even more flexible, enabling perfect forwarding and allowing the lambda to handle both lvalues and rvalues efficiently.

 ### Generic Lambdas

-A generic lambda is a lambda that can accept arguments of any type.
-This is achieved by using the `auto` specifier in the parameter list.
-Here's a simple example:
+**A generic lambda is a lambda that can accept arguments of any type.
+This is achieved by using the `auto` specifier in the parameter list.** Here's a simple example:

 ```cpp
 auto add = [](auto a, auto b) {